Sondershausen Palace: History

 When Prince Günther Friedrich Carl II, who reigned from 1835 to 1880, engaged Carl Scheppig, a pupil of Karl Friedrich Schinkel, in 1836, his aim was to give most parts of the entire palace complex a completely new appearance.
 Financial constraints, however, limited this project to redesigning the eastern place area towards the market (palace terrace, guard house and stairs between 1837 and 1839), to rebuilding the rococo wings in the neo-classical style (1846–1851) and to erecting the new stables (1847–1849).

-As the last building measure a two-storey gallery, connecting the tower and the east and south wings, was erected in 1914 to 1915.
+As the last architectural undertaking, a two-storey gallery, connecting the tower and the east and south wings, was erected between 1914 and 1915.

 Historical Rooms

 The Blue Hall

-Prince Christian Günther gave the hall in order in 1760.
-The hall in the Rococo style extends over the two upper storeys and has galleries on both long sides.
+Opened in 1760 by Prince Christian Günther, the hall in the Rococo style extends over the two upper storeys and has galleries on both long sides.
 The dominant colors are blue and white; they reflect the state colors of Schwarzburg-Sondershausen.
 In this hall there are traces of traditional Baroque tectonics as well as transitional elements from Baroque to Neoclassicism and finally Rococo ornaments typical of the time.
 The large oval ceiling painting depicts the Callisto myth.

 The Giants' Hall

-The construction of the hall going back to Count (later Prince) Christian Wilhelm of Schwarzburg-Sondershausen between 1680 and 1700.
+The construction of the hall dates back to Count (later Prince) Christian Wilhelm of Schwarzburg-Sondershausen between 1680 and 1700.
 It is decorated in the style of the high Baroque with 22 ceiling paintings about scenes from Ovid's "Metamorphoses" and 16 larger-than-life figures in the round made of stucco and represents Greek gods.
 The fact that this hall was originally designed during the Renaissance explains the unusual proportions (26.6 x 13.2 metres) and the relatively low ceiling of 4.8 metres.

 The Stone Room

 This room has preserved original decorations from the 1770s.
 The name is derived from the wall covering consisting of small cut, polished and glazed tiles of plaster and limestone.
-In this form, the room is unique and it is known for its uniqueness as the "Amber Room" of Sondershausen.
+It is known as the "Amber Room" of Sondershausen.